 The best test is likely the antigenic screen.
 Blood samples of LPS (including IgA, IgM, IgA antibodies) prove a positive indicator for gut permeability.
 Lipopolysccharide is produced by very small bacteria (gram negative in fact).
 In general these are also the bacteria that create dysbiosis and are pathogenic.
 Actomyosin is part of this test which indicates epithelial cell damage and permeability.
 Occludin and zonulin are two proteins which regulate the tight junctions so these markers show if these have been damaged.
 So this test is the most extensive and accurate.

-Recovering from leaky gut can be as simple as beginning an elimination diet, focusing on nutrients dense food and lowering stress.
-I always start with these in my clinical practice as they are the lowest cost and longest lasting interventions.
+Recovering from leaky gut can be as simple as beginning reset where you focus on nutrients dense food and lowering stress.
+I always start with these factors in my clinical practice as they are the lowest cost and longest lasting interventions.